Decentralized Small Gain and Phase Stability Conditions for Grid-Forming Converters: Limitations and Extensions: Example 1 - Infinite Bus

 \subsection{Full transformation}

-In Figure~\ref{fig:phase-dep-frame} the small-phase criteria is shown with the frequency-depended transformation \eqref{eq:generic_trasnf}, which matrices are defined as in~\eqref{eq:freq_dep_tf_better}.
-Compared to the previous results, we can obtain sectoriality for the full frequency range and the closed-loop system stability is guaranteed by the small-phase conditions.
+In Figure~\ref{fig:phase-dep-frame}, the small-phase criteria is shown with the frequency-depended transformation \eqref{eq:generic_trasnf}, with matrices defined as in~\eqref{eq:freq_dep_tf_better}.
+The cut-off frequency of the filters is set to $0.5$ Hz.
+Compared to the previous results, we can obtain sectoriality for the full frequency range and the closed-loop system stability is guaranteed by the small-phase conditions alone.
+This means that the stability of this GFM converter does not depend on the grid strength, meant as its gain, and stability is preserved under both weak and strong conditions.
+In this sense, the small-phase condition provides a grid-strength-independent stability guarantee.
+However, variations in the network characteristics, such as changes in the $R/X$ ratio or loading, may alter the network phase.
+Such variations can reduce the phase margin and potentially drive the converter toward instability.